Home Habitats Bird Blog Latest Photos Acknowledgements Contact Us Why this website?

 Millipede (Sigmoria aberrans, family Xystodesmidae, Johnston's Mill Nature Preserve, Orange County, NC, 8/25/05.
 This millipede species is found only in North Carolina and Virginia.
 They pop up in my neighborhood in Durham regularly but infrequently.
 Millipede, Polydesmida order, Durham, NC, 11/9/07.
 At first glance, it looks like a centipede, though.

-We used to call these "Daddy-long-legs" when I was a kid, but now that name is properly applied only to a genuine spider.
+We used to call these "Daddy-long-legs" when I was a kid, but now that common name is properly applied only to spiders.